Sexually Motivated Crimes in Florida

 The Prosecution of Sex Crimes in Florida

-If the case lacks substantial corroborative evidence, the child must testify in court.
-Children do not always possess the intellectual and emotional skills needed to explain what happened truthfully.
+The child must testify in court if the case lacks substantial corroborative evidence.
+Children do not always have the intellectual and emotional skills to explain what happened truthfully.

 Also, the cases are more difficult for the prosecutor because approximately 85% of the victims knew the offender.
 In many cases, the child is influenced by other people in their life, especially when child custody or support issues are also at issue.

 For all of these reasons, false allegations are likely in these cases.
-Prosecutors use all of the leverage they have to negotiate a plea bargain for a mitigated sanction or sentence length.
+Prosecutors use all of their leverage to negotiate a plea bargain for a mitigated sanction or sentence length.

-The person accused, often scared about injustice at trial, might consider that plea bargain even if they believe they are innocent of the charges.
+The accused, often scared about injustice at trial, might consider a plea bargain even if they believe they are innocent.
 In many of these cases, a person is fighting to avoid being required to register as a sex offender.

 Sting Operations with Online Ads and Florida’s Entrapment Defense